 I had learnt the basics already and logical thinking was part of my education, and that gives me an edge.
 However, I still found the input from my mentor invaluable!

-If you don’t have a technical background then it’s even more important to have a someone who can guide you through.
-As a general rule I would say a mentor is important for everybody hoping to learn how to code, from complete beginners through to more advanced learners.
+If you don’t have a technical background then it’s even more important to have someone who can guide you through.
+As a general rule, I would say a mentor is important for everybody hoping to learn how to code, from complete beginners through to more advanced learners.